 “Reasonable grounds” is also an efficient methodology for repressing critical knowledge.
 Having deemed texts by NGOs, news media organizations and experts to be “credible information”, “reasonable grounds” justifies the dismissal of all knowledge that is not “consistent with, and corroborated by, the overall body of credible information collected” (COI: 70).
 As Smith (2014) has argued, the lack of any engagement with the many hundreds of previous UN humanitarian reports on food security is not defensible.
 The assumption that knowledges of the US, ROK and Japanese governments are intrinsically more reliable than DPRK government information is critiqued in Chapter Three.

 Not only does “reasonable grounds” privilege hegemonic knowledge from single-issue NGOs and dismiss anything inconsistent with it, it also facilitates the inclusion of extraordinary narratives with little-to-no substantiation where they are consistent with the general literature on North Korea.
-The bandwagon fallacy that is common in news media, where conclusions are justified as reflecting a widely held view (Richardson 2007: 168), appears to be built-in to the COI methodology.
+The bandwagon fallacy, so common in news media, appears to be built-in to the COI methodology as conclusions are justified based primarily on their being a widely held view (Richardson 2007: 168), appears to be built-in to the COI methodology.
 To take one egregious example, Lee Jae-geun claims to the COI that, after defecting to South Korea, he

 felt that he was under close surveillance.
 He stated how there were seven levels of surveillance monitoring him, and that everyone was watching every single word he uttered, every single act he undertook.
 Anything that appeared suspicious was reported to the SSD [State Security Department] (COI: 235).